nfaction/openstack-austin/docs/Documentation-Mitaka-Retrospective.md

 Will likely just have to hash out details for HA over Ask and Mailing list, or both

 New Ops guide should help

+## General docs
+Docs reside within each project, then all docs are aggregated into a single user guide that spans all projects.

+Might be helpful to read docs for each project, then consult user guides.